9brada6/tabs-with-posts/development.md

 - Learn about Jetpack, and make this plugin compatible with it.

 - Add @supports where :focus-visible is not supported.

-- In the widget, add a photo where the meta are displayed about meta positions.

 - Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
 (If there are no posts, then display a message).